ibm-cloud-docs/codeengine/subscription-ping.md

 Ping subscriptions use the `UTC` time zone by default.
 You can change the time zone by specifying the `--time-zone` option with the `sub ping create` or the `sub ping update` commands.
 For valid time zone values, see the [TZ database name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones){: external}.
 Note that if you create a subscription by using `kubectl` and do not specify a time zone, then the `UTC` time zone is assigned.

+When you subscribe to a Ping event, you must provide a destination (app or job) and a destination type for the subscription.
+If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.
+For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.

 ## Subscribing to Ping events for an application
 {: #eventing-ping-existing-app}

-When you subscribe to a Ping event, you must provide a destination (app) and optionally a destination type for the subscription.
-If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.
-For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.
 Events are sent to applications as HTTP POST requests.
-For more information, see [HTTP headers and body information for events](#sub-header-body-ping).
+For more information about the information that is included with the event, see [HTTP headers and body information for events](#sub-header-body-ping).

 **Before you begin**